florinpop17/app-ideas/Projects/1-Beginner/Calendar-App.md

-# My Calender
+# My calendar

 **Tier:** 1-Beginner

-Build a calender application to organize you daily life.
+Build a calendar application to organize you daily life.
 Add functionality to add events and reminder.
-Style your own calender according to your requirement
+Style your own calendar according to your requirement

-- Understanding how calender application works
+- Understanding how calendar application works
 - Only basic understanding of HTML/CSS and JS is required

 ## User Stories